 Amazingly, the filter went together without too much trouble with the test equipment indicating less than 1dB of insertion loss at either 2 meters or 222 MHz.
 The hastily-kludged prototype looks like this:

-Once I connected it to a transmitter, I did a bit of final tweaking, "adjusting" the series coils for minimum loss on both 2 meters and 222 MHz but leaving the "notch" adjustments alone: Only slight adjustments were needed.
+Once I connected it to a transmitter I did a bit of final tweaking, "adjusting" the series coils for minimum loss (as indicated on an RF power meter) on both 2 meters and 222 MHz but leaving the "notch" adjustments alone: Only slight adjustments were needed.

 Can I make such a filter?

 Yes, you can - if you are familiar with VHF/UHF circuit techniques and have access to a spectrum analyzer with a tracking generator or some sort of equivalent.